-Frontier Ruckus is a roots-based band from East Lansing, MI that incorporates elements of rock, folk, bluegrass, country, blues, and jazz into their lyric-driven songs.
+Frontier Ruckus is a roots-based band from East Lansing, Michigan that incorporates elements of rock, folk, bluegrass, country, blues, and jazz into their lyric-driven songs.
 The band was formed by singer/songwriter Matthew Milia and banjo player David Winston Jones while in high school, and became a three-piece with Eli Eisman on bass.
 Milia then went to Michigan State University and Jones went to the University of Michigan, but instead of disbanding Frontier Ruckus, they expanded the band, adding Ryan "Smalls" Etzcorn on drums, Anna Burch on harmony vocals, and multi-dimensional musician Zachary Nichols on horns, singing saw, and melodica.
 All three additions were recruited by Milia in East Lansing.

-The band recorded a six-song EP in 2006 entitled I Am the Water You Are Pumping, which was self-released.
+The band recorded a six-song EP in 2006 titled I Am the Water You Are Pumping, which was self-released.
 Five of those songs appeared again in 2008 on the band's first full-length album, The Orion Songbook, which was released on Quite Scientific Records and named for Orion Township, a Metro Detroit suburb.
 Eisman left the band around the time of the album's release and was replaced on bass by Burch.
 The following year, Frontier Ruckus released The Orion Songbook as a double vinyl on Lower Peninsula Records with Way Upstate & the Crippled Summer, Pt.
 1, another six-song EP, appearing as the fourth side.
-That same year the band was signed to Ramseur Records, a North Carolina-based label, specializing in folk and roots music.
+That same year the band was signed to Ramseur Records, a North Carolina-based label specializing in folk and roots music.